DigitalState/Platform/sdk/documentation/lab/index.md

 # Lab Environment

+The lab environment enables the developer to run the full DigitalState architecture on your local machine as a dockerized application.

+It also provides useful shortcuts to help manage multiple containers at once.

 ## Installation

 1. To begin, you will need to install Docker (for [Windows](https://www.docker.com/docker-windows) / for [Mac](https://docs.docker.com/docker-for-mac) / for [Linux](https://docs.docker.com/engine/installation/#server)) on your local machine.